 file with the name

-While in zoom mode:
+Zoom in and out in zoom mode:

-||Return to the previous screen, or close a dialog box, an options menu, the Notifications panel, or the onscreen keyboard.||
+||Return to the previous screen, or close a dialog box, an options menu, the Notifications panel, or the onscreen keyboard.|

 |Tap to open a list of thumbnail images of apps you’ve worked with recently.
 To open an app, tap it.
 To remove a thumbnail from the list, swipe it left or right.
-This button isn't supported for Android Wear.||
+This button isn't supported for Android Wear.|

 ||Click to access other features and settings, described in the next table.|